Lopez makes eight 3-pointers, Bucks beat Nuggets 121-114

 Bucks: Return home to host the Memphis Grizzlies on Wednesday night.

-Nuggets: Continues their three-game homestand by hosting the Houston Rockets on Tuesday night.
+Nuggets: Continues its three-game homestand by hosting the Houston Rockets on Tuesday night.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports